-Those words must have passed through John’s body like lightening bolts.
-In less than a minute…the life he knew was over.
-Every time I think about it my heart aches for him.
+Those words must have passed through John’s body like lightning bolts.
+In less than a minute, the life he knew was over.
+Every time I think about it, my heart aches for him.

 As a surviving sibling, I know what it’s like to lose your other half.
-The day my sister died a part of me and my history died with her.
+The day my sister died, a part of me and my history died with her.
 I can only imagine how devastating it is to lose a spouse.
 I know all about the excruciating road ahead for John and his family.
 He just lost his best friend and partner in life.
 Where does he go from here?
-Everything they did together that made them a couple was stolen away in minutes.

 My emotions teeter-totter between my own grief and theirs.

 I heard about Elaine’s passing around 7 am on Sunday.
 I was shocked.
 I cried a little but felt confused.
-Later that night and after talking with friends I made a hot cup of tea and tried to process Elaine’s death.
-One of the harshest reminders that come with personal loss is that death gives you no warning.
+Later that night and after talking with friends, I made a hot cup of tea and tried to process Elaine’s death.
+One of the harshest reminders of personal loss is that death gives you no warning.
 You can plan and be as optimistic as you want, but there are no guarantees.

-While sipping tea by the glow of the fireplace my mind drifted in and out between the laundry that needs to be done and the plans Elaine had for the upcoming days, weeks and summers.
-When I last talked to her she was talking about her own piles of laundry.
+While sipping tea by the fireplace glow, my mind drifted in and out between laundry and the plans Elaine had for the upcoming days, weeks, and summers.
+When I last talked to her, she was talking about her piles of laundry.

 I thought about the plans we made as friends.
-I thought about all of the Zoom tea parties and lunches she wouldn’t be there for.
+I thought about the empty chair at every tea party and lunch.
 I thought about her final hours and moments.
-Did she know it was to be her last or had she fallen into unconsciousness.
+Did she know it was her last, or had she fallen unconscious.

 I thought about her dying alone.
-She couldn’t have family with her when she died.
-No one close to her to be a witness to her death and parting words.
+She couldn’t have a family with her when she died.
+No one to hold her hand.
+To be a witness to her parting words.
 In this Covid-era so many are dying the same way.
 It made me take note, again, of what truly matters to me.
 While I was in a deep thought I got a text message from family.

 “Take care of yourself.
 Be extra gentle.
 You’re always busy and doing something.
 That grief is terrible.
 Take a step back.
 Rest.
 Laugh.”